bokand/page-collection/README.md

 _Note: In addition, browsers could provide users with a convenient UI to create collection links; for example, by selecting multiple tabs to share.
 However, this doesn’t affect interoperability of these links so isn’t discussed here._

 ## Proposal

-The proposed changes can be broken down into a few areas of the web platform requiring additions or changes:

-  * Specify web browser handling of `text/uri-list` media types.
-  * Introduce a `uri-list:` URI scheme to allow users to easily share collection links.
-  * Add an opt-in for for links to non-`uri-list` schemes to allow opening a collection.
-  * Define a permission model for when a collection link is allowed to be opened.
-  * Use content negotiation to allow servers to feature detect user agents capable of handling text/uri-list.

 ### Handling text/uri-list media type